lucia-auth/lucia/documentation/content/oauth/basics/oauth2-pkce.md

 description: "Learn how to implement OAuth 2.0 with PKCE"
 ---

-For OAuth 2.0 providers without PKCE, see [OAuth 2.0]().
-This page will use Twitter OAuth but the API and overall process is nearly across providers.
+This page covers OAuth 2.0 authorization code grant type.
+For OAuth 2.0 providers with PKCE, see [OAuth 2.0 with PKCE](/oauth/baiscs/oauth2).

+Examples shown here  uses Twitter OAuth but the API and overall process is nearly across providers.
 See each provider's documentation (from the sidebar) for specifics.

 ## Built-in providers

 Initialize the handler using the Lucia `Auth` instance and provider-specific config.
-This creates a new [`OAuth2ProviderWithPKCE`]() extended instance (e.g. `TwitterProvider`).
+This creates a new [`OAuth2ProviderAuthWithPKCE`](/reference/oauth/interfaces/oauth2providerauthwithpkce) extended instance (e.g. `TwitterAuth`).

 ```ts
 import { lucia } from "lucia";